This is our guide to the best hybrid bikes under (about) $500 in 2021.

-When you’re trying to find a great hybrid bike under $500, you probably run into a lot of those so-called “reviews” that basically list the Amazon best-sellers and tell you how terrific they are.
+But when you’re shopping around this price point, you probably run into a lot of those so-called “reviews” that basically list the Amazon best-sellers and tell you how terrific they are.

 Unfortunately, that leaves out a lot of context that’s critical but not remotely obvious for newer cyclists.

-In fact, you can get a very good hybrid bike for about $500-$600.
+A very good hybrid bike starts around $500-$600.
 This will include a Shimano drivetrain and either good rim brakes or entry-level disc brakes.
 Generally, avoid suspension on entry-level hybrids, because it tends to perform poorly and/or come at the cost of other components’ quality.
 You should also avoid hybrids that cost below roughly $400 new, since build quality and/or component choice quickly deteriorate.

-Below is my take on the budget hybrid bikes that I would actually buy or at least recommend wholeheartedly to a friend or family member.
+Below is my take on the budget hybrid bikes that I would actually buy or recommend wholeheartedly to a friend or family member.

 For those who prefer video, here’s the YouTube version, as well: